oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 .. important::
     seminars is undergoing a major rewriting to keep up with modern TYPO3 programming techniques.
 We try to keep changes as small as possible.
-Inform Yourself about changes by reading CHANGELOG.md, the DocBlocks of interfaces You implement and this chapter of the documentation before updating to a new seminars major version.
+Please inform yourself about changes by reading CHANGELOG.md, the DocBlocks of interfaces you implement and this chapter of the documentation before updating to a new seminars major version.

 .. _singleview: